mohamed-taman/Agile-Software-Dev-Refactoring/README.md

 1. [Refactoring Java, Part 3: Regaining business agility by simplifying legacy code](https://blogs.oracle.com/javamagazine/refactoring-java-part-3-regaining-business-agility-by-simplifying-legacy-code).

 ## How it works? 🤔
 Each article is divided into steps, and in each step, I have managed to have a git commit for each TDD *red-green-blue* change.
-So, when you navigate the commits, you can notice the differences, and the refactorings that hass been done toward final Kata requirements.
+So, when you navigate the commits, you can notice the differences, and the refactorings that has been done toward final Kata requirements.